yanyinzhao/WeightedTerrainCode/README.md

 This project provides the implementation of the algorithm for efficiently finding the shortest path on 3D weighted terrain surface.
 We refer the readers to our paper for more details.

-We compared 18 algorithms as follows:
+We compared 19 algorithms as follows:

+- algorithm EdgSeq (baseline)
 - algorithm FixSP (baseline)
 - algorithm LogSP (baseline)
 - algorithm Roug-Ref(NoPrunDijk, FixSP, NoEdgSeqConv, NoEffWeig) (baseline)